frontenddogma/web-development-glossary/manuscript/e.md

 : A family of languages used to transform and render XML documents.
 Historically, the W3C’s XSL Working Group produced a draft specification under the name “XSL,” which eventually split into three parts: 1) XSL Transformation (XSLT), an XML language for transforming XML documents; 2) XSL Formatting Objects (XSL-FO), an XML language for specifying the visual formatting of an XML document; and 3) XML Path Language (XPath), a non-XML language used by XSLT, and also available for use in non-XSLT contexts, for addressing the parts of an XML document.
 The term “XSL” is now used with a number of different meanings.&nbsp;[†](#w-xsl) ℹ︎&nbsp;[w3.org/Style/XSL](https://www.w3.org/Style/XSL/)

 Extensible Stylesheet Language Transformations
-: A declarative language used to convert XML documents into other XML documents, HTML, PDF, plain text, and so on.
+: A declarative language used to convert XML documents into other XML documents, HTML, PDF, plain-text, and so on.
 XSLT has its own processor that accepts XML input, or any format convertible to an XQuery and XPath Data Model.
 The XSLT processor produces a new document based on the XML document and an XSLT style sheet, making no changes to the original files in the process.&nbsp;[‡](#m-xslt) ℹ︎&nbsp;[w3.org/TR/xslt](https://www.w3.org/TR/xslt/)

 External
 : Not coming from within one’s organization.